Psychiatric Technician (Aide)

 San Joaquin Delta College

 Required coursework for this program includes foundations of nursing, developmental disabilities, pharmacology, and psychiatric nursing.
-Admissions to this program can be competitive, and applicants are required to complete prerequisite coursework, including anatomy and physiology, psychology, human development, and medical terminology.
+Admissions to this program can be competitive, and applicants must complete prerequisite coursework, including anatomy and physiology, psychology, human development, and medical terminology.
 All courses must be completed with a 2.5 GPA or higher.

 • Location: Stockton, CA